 This post contains affiliate links.

 1. Wall Push-Ups- Show the student how to push against the wall while doing “push-ups” from a standing position.
-This is a great “brain break” activity that provides proprioceptive input for heavy work for improved focus, calming, and self-regulation.
+This is a great heavy work activity, or a quick “brain break” activity that provides proprioceptive input for heavy work for improved focus, calming, and self-regulation.

 2. Desk Fidget- Use a DIY fidget or a store bought hand fidget toy to allow the child tactile sensory or proprioceptive input to the hands for improved attention and focus while sitting and performing desk work.